Free · no signup

 What to do, biggest win first

 Ranked by effort then size — the free, do-it-today wins come first.
-Every figure is an estimate from your own usage; we keep them realistic and label an ‘up to’ saving as exactly that.
+Each is an estimate from your own usage; an ‘up to’ saving is labelled as one.

 Free / 30 min